alinke5/knowledge-assistant-template/README.md

 ## 🙏 Acknowledgments

 - **Databricks** for the incredible Agent Bricks platform
 - **Streamlit** for the beautiful UI framework
-- **Cursor** for making development a breeze
+- **NFL & MLB** for providing official rulebooks
 - **The Community** for inspiration and feedback

 ---

+## 🚀 Ready to Transform Your Documents?

+Whether you want the exact NFL & MLB rules assistant or need to create a knowledge base for your organization, this template gives you everything you need to go from documents to deployed AI assistant in minutes.

 **Built with ❤️ using Databricks Agent Bricks and Streamlit**

-*Transform your documents into intelligent assistants in minutes, not months!*
+*From sports rules to corporate policies - transform any document collection into an intelligent assistant!*